 If you installed 19.4 or higher, and have plugged in a black USB key, select the button "Use Black USB key".
 For Red or Green licenses, select the "Default" or button next to your license number.
 This will make the license the default and allow Opticstudio to launch.

 - If you received a softkey license activation code, enter it in the Zemax License Manager "New License" section.
 If you receive any activation error, see Solving softkey activation or transfer errors

 Network licenses are hosted on a network server machine.
 The license seats can be used on different OpticStudio client machines throughout the network up to the maximum number of seats purchased.
 Most often these license types will automatically appear in the Zemax License Manager if you are connected to your organization's network.
 If not, here is additional information to configure the license on your client machine.

 - If you are trying to reach a network server that uses a Softkey or Red USB license.
-Most customers use this type, and the license numbers will be in the format L1XXXXX), refer to the "Installing on the client" section "How to configure the keyserver and clients for OpticStudio network licenses."
+Most customers use this type, and the license numbers will be in the format L1XXXXX), refer "Configuring Zemax applications to access a Zemax network license."

-- If you are trying to reach a network server that uses a Black USB license (License Numbers are 22000-40999) see the Client section of "Installing OpticStudio with a black USB network hardkey."
+- If you are trying to reach a network server that uses a Black USB license (License Numbers are 22000-40999) see the Client section of "Installing OpticStudio with a Black USB network hardkey (server and client)."

 After your license is working, move to the Opening OpticStudio section below.